mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 ## Chapter 26

-The blue light in Pomri's hand illuminated a heavily damaged sign beside the path. _eik...servato...
-Ara_

-She looked it over in detail and said, "looks like it's far enough from the city that the explosion left it intact for the most part."

-"I've been here before," I said, remembering bits and pieces from the night I was found.

-"Melna mentioned that she found you somewhere around here."

-She approached the sign and prefaced her actions

-"Before we go..."

-With one hand, she broke off the long piece of wood that said _eik_ and cut it into a thinner piece with the blade of her spear, making sure to smooth out any potential splinters or hanging sharp bits.

-"Use this for stability," she said, holding one of the pieces out to me.
-I took it in my hands and looked for the word.
-It too, had been smoothed out.

-"Come on," she said.
-"The quicker we move, the quicker we rest."

-My legs ached twice as much when I presented them with the idea of walking upward, but I regaled them with thoughts of chairs and beds and we reached a arrangement.

-The mountain was dead save for a few blots of shrubbery that grew in the crevasses facing Ara.
-They were on their way out.
-It was the absence of wind is what took me by surprise.
-No cold bites or violent gusts.
-Just stagnant air and the dust that hung upon it.
-I followed behind Pomri, using her as my motivation to push through the aches in my legs and feet.

-In the distance, the cries of a man in distress resounded against the mountain wall, interspersed with fits of coughing.
-I looked to Pomri, who hadn't heard anything, and at first I thought my ears betrayed me.
-But as we approached, the sound grew in volume and I was compelled by instinct to find the source and help.
+In the distance, the somber cries of a man resounded from the crater, interspersed with fits of coughing.
+I stopped in my tracks and looked to Pomri who was close behind.
+She hadn't heard a thing.
+At first I thought my ears betrayed me, but as we kept walking, the sound grew in volume and I was compelled by instinct to run toward the cry and help.
 Pomri was behind me screaming "Wait!" but I did not stop.
 It was merely a lao'ta before I saw him through the dust, knealing with his hands behind his head and nodding his torso back and forth.
 I came upon him, yelling, "Aey. you alright?" but there was no answer.
 It was no longer clear if he was laughing or crying.

 I illuminated his figure with the light of my legs.
 Deep scrapes and cuts marred his clothes and skin.
 Some were superficial, but most showed signs of blood loss.
 His eyes were bloodshot, and his face caked with black ash.
 It took him a moment to stop his nodding and realize a presence.

 Through trembling lips, he stammered, "W...Who..?" but his eyes only fixated on the light.
 Suddenly, his hands lurched forward and grasped my ankles tightly.
-A reflex jolted me backward, falling to the ground, with half of my body hanging over a cliff, my hands scraping and clambering for a solid bit of land.
+A reflex jolted me backward, falling to the ground, with half of my body hanging over the crater edge, my hands scraping and clambering for a solid bit of land.
 I looked below me into a black void, its depth was unknowable, but I knew I would certainly die if he let go.

 "DIE HOLRAGI!"
-He roared at me as he pushed my legs and let go.
-For a single point in time, I hung in the air, the assurance of death nestling me to its bosom.
+He roared at me as he pushed me away.
+For a single point in time, I hung in the air, the assurance of death wrestling me down to its bosom.
 I knew this feeling when my legs went numb in the waters of Ulukoma.
 When I first experienced Kanosin as a curious child in my mother's bedroom.
 It was familiar, neither friend nor enemy.
 More of a conjuring, an apparition that revealed itself from time to time.
 But then each time a hand reached out, pulling me from the figment of death.
 Setre, Kipnu.

 This time it was Pomri, grasping my wrist just in time.
 She barely exerted herself pulling me up with one arm, and quickly pivoting to restrain the mysterious man.
 She grappled him by his arm and he panicked, stumbling on himself and wheezing heavily as he tried to get away.

 "Speak!" she demanded, but still he didn't respond.

-"I have nothing to give you," he said staring at her feet.
+"I have nothing to give you, Holragi scum," he said staring at her feet.
 "Take my life or leave me to my suffering," he said.

 "Jesse?" she asked, bewildered at seeing his face again, "Is that you?"